syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Forgot password for email issue - Fix
   - Home and player screen images cached for faster loading the images
   - On Fav issue - fix

+- 04/04/2024 - 05/04/2024
+  - Email login with unKnown email and password login issue - fix
+  - Player Landscape issues with fitting to the screen - fix
+  - version increment